sappo/master_thesis/datasets/README.md

   manufacturer, price) from Amazon and Google Products. (challange: difficult)
 * **Abt-Buy**, e-commerce records (name, description, manufacturer, price) from Abt and Buy. (challange: difficult)
-* **CORA**, bibliographic records about scientific papers (1879 objects).
-* **Restaurant**, records from Riddle repository.
-A collection of 864 restaurant records from the Fodor's and Zagat's restaurant guides that contains 112 duplicates.
-* **CD information**, records includes 9763 CDs randomly extracted from freeDB.